sidhantls/sidhantls.github.io/_posts/2025-08-26-cross-attention-steering.md

 ### 4.2 Improving Efficiency
 In order to reduce diffusion latency, I explored whether we can leverage diffusion replay caching.
 In this, we can iterate on the image for the first N/2 diffusion steps and only then apply the steering vector.
-If this works, then for an adaptive use-case, where we need to run multiple versions of the image with different strengths, we can re-use the diffusion output of the N/2th step and then, as the strength changes, we only perform N/2 diffusion steps instead of N. This can improve diffusion latency by 50%, compared to running all N steps with the updated strength.
+If this works, then for an adaptive use-case, where we need to run multiple versions of the image with different strengths, we can reuse the diffusion output of the N/2th step and then, as the strength changes, we only perform N/2 diffusion steps instead of N. This can improve diffusion latency by 50%, compared to running all N steps with the updated strength.

 Experiments revealed that late-stage steering, even with higher strengths, resulted in the same outputs.
 It appears that without early intervention, such as from the third step in section 4.1, the steering vector’s influence is diminished, limiting its effectiveness in attribute styling.